Gaahl: Post-prison

 In January 2007, Gaahl was the focus of a documentary called True Norwegian Black Metal.
 It was shown in five parts on vbs.tv, the broadcast network of Vice Magazine, in April.
 In it, Gaahl offered the film-makers a tour of his home in Espedal and the surrounding countryside.
 The documentary was produced by photographer Peter Beste, who also starred in it.

-In May 2007, he appeared on the third Trelldom album, Til Minne.
+In May 2007, Gaahl appeared on the third Trelldom album, Til Minne.
 Gaahl was the band's only founding member to appear on the album, which featured guitarist Valgard, bassist Stian, drummer Are and hardingfele player Egil Furenes.

 In October 2007, Gaahl and King ov Hell tried to remove founding member Infernus from Gorgoroth.
 This began the Gorgoroth name dispute.